 However, any benefits come with novel risks and significant uncertainty.
 For example, while the latest science might show some benefits globally, local impacts could vary more widely.
 There are a lot of other scientific uncertainties that are not yet well understood, not least the enormous governance challenges.

-Another problem that solar geoengineering (largely) does not address is ocean acidification.
+Also, solar geoengineering (largely) does not address ocean acidification.
 Every year, the ocean absorbs about one-quarter of the carbon dioxide we emit into the atmosphere, changing the chemistry of the oceans and harming marine ecosystems.
 Given that solar geoengineering would not remove carbon dioxide from the atmosphere directly, but rather reflect sunlight back to space, it could do little to address this serious problem except via carbon cycle feedbacks, the process through which additional carbon is emitted into the atmosphere upon additional warming.

-Solar geoengineering, thus, could not be a substitute for cutting carbon dioxide pollution.
+In any case, solar geoengineering could not be a substitute for cutting carbon dioxide pollution.
 It could only be a potential supplement.

 Solar Geoengineering Research